swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 a Swift protocol that the package manager defines, which other testing frameworks can adopt.

-### Command Line Interface

-The command line should accept the names of specific test cases to run:

-    swift build -t FooTestCase

-Or specific tests:

-    swift build -t FooTestCase.test1

-SwiftPM would forward arguments to the underlying testing framework and it would decide how to interpret them.

----

-Sometimes test sources cannot compile and fixing them is no the most pressing priority.
-Thus it will be possible to skip building tests with an additional flag:

-    swift build --without-tests

----

-It is desirable to sometimes specify to only build specific tests, the command line for this will fall out of future work that allows specification of targets that `swift build` should specifically build in isolation.

 ## Impact On Existing Code

 Current releases of the package manager already exclude directories named